fasrc/User_Codes/Training/Advanced_Cluster_Usage/Exercise3/C/README.md

 This example illustrates evaluating the speedup of parallel applications.
 The specific example is an OpenMP (OMP) implementation of a Monte-Carlo algorithm for calculating $\pi$ in parallel.
-The program is run on 1, 2, 4, 8, 16, and 32 OMP threads, and then we create a speedup figure.
+We will run the program on 1, 2, 4, 8, 16, 32, and 64 OMP threads, calculate the speedup and create a speedup figure.

 ## Contents:

 * <code>omp_pi.c</code>: C source code
-* <code>omp_pi.dat</code>: Output file
 * <code>Makefile</code>: Makefile to compile the code
 * <code>run.sbatch</code>: Batch-job submission script
+* <code>scaling_results.txt</code>: Scaling results / Timing
 * <code>speedup.py</code>: Python code to generate speedup figure
 * <code>speedup.png</code>: Speedup figure